Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M675: Find center of cavity

 This code is intended to find the center of a cavity that can be measured using the configured axis endstop.
+It probes towards the minimum end of the specified axis to find one side of the cavity, backs off a little, and then pprobes towars the maximum end of the specified axis to finds the other side.

 ### Parameters

 * **X,Y,Z** Axis to probe on
 * **Fnnnn** Probing feedrate
-* **Rnnn** Distance to move away from the lower endstop before the next probing move starts, sufficient to ensure that the probe stops registering contact
+* **Rnnn** Distance to back off after finding the minimum before probing for the maximum, sufficient to ensure that the probe or endstop stops registering contact
 * **Pnnn** Use probe with the given number instead of endstop (RRF3.x and later)

 ### Examples